Review: Newport Bay Club Hotel, Disneyland Paris Resort, France

-I visited Newport Bay Club Hotel with my husband and our children, aged 3 and 5, while visiting Disneyland Paris.
+Rebecca visited Newport Bay Club Hotel with her husband and our children, aged 3 and 5, while visiting Disneyland Paris.
 They stayed in the first week of the school summer holidays in July.

 What’s Newport Bay Club Hotel like?